 Vernalis is currently conducting Phase I and Phase I/II clinical trials of huN901-DM1.
-The Phase I/II study is being conducted in the United States.
-Vernalis is also conducting a Phase I clinical trial of huN901-DM1 in the United Kingdom.
+The Phase I/II study is being conducted in the United States and the Phase I study is being conducted in the United Kingdom.
 Vernalis is the sponsor of these trials and, as such, has control over the clinical trial schedule and progress.

-In July 2003, British Biotech announced its proposed acquisition of Vernalis.
-In late August 2003, the acquisition was declared unconditional in all respects after a significant majority of Vernalis' shareholders accepted British Biotech's tender offer.
-In connection with the acquisition, the merged company announced that it intended to review its merged product candidate portfolio.
-On October 1, 2003, the entity created by the merger of British Biotech and Vernalis, which is now called Vernalis plc, held its Annual General Meeting.
-At its Annual General Meeting, and in the press release issued in connection therewith, Vernalis announced that it had completed its product candidate portfolio review, and that, as a result of the review, it intended to discuss certain of its collaborations with its partners, including its collaboration with ImmunoGen on huN901-DM1.
+In August 2003, British Biotech completed its acquisition of Vernalis.
+In connection with the acquisition, the merged company, now called Vernalis plc announced that it intended to review its merged product candidate portfolio, including its collaboration with ImmunoGen on huN901-DM1.
 After discussion with Vernalis, in January 2004, we announced that we will take over future development of the product, which will include advancement of huN901-DM1 into a clinical trial managed by ImmunoGen.
-Pursuant to the terms of the termination agreement dated January 7, 2004, Vernalis, which has agreed to relinquish its right to the product, will complete, at their cost, the Phase I clinical study currently underway in the United Kingdom and will continue the Phase I/II clinical study being conducted in the United States until June 30, 2004.
+Pursuant to the terms of the termination agreement dated January 7, 2004, Vernalis, which relinquished its right to the product, will, at its own expense, complete the UK Phase I clinical study currently underway and will be responsible for the US Phase I/II clinical study currently underway until June 30, 2004.
+ImmunoGen will be responsible for further development of huN901- DM1.
+In connection with the termination of Vernalis' shared product license, ImmunoGen recorded as revenue in the quarter ending March 31, 2004 the \$1.5 million upfront fee it received and deferred for accounting purposes when the original agreement was signed.

 We are developing various processes related to the commercial manufacture of the huN901-DM1 conjugate.
 Worldwide antibody manufacturing capacity is currently constrained, and generally, manufacturing capacity must be reserved months in advance of production.
 We anticipate that we may incur substantial costs to complete clinical and commercial conjugation process development efforts, reserve manufacturing space and manufacture humanized antibody.
-We also expect that we may continue to devote significant human resources to the manufacturing process development efforts over the next five years.
+We also expect that we may continue to devote significant human resources to manufacturing process development efforts over the next five years.